This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mountain Bluebird

-- Nesting sites include abandoned woodpecker holes
+- Nesting habits: They use abandoned woodpecker holes or nest boxes.

 Blue Jay